 We have been continually engaged with the second busiest airport in the world, Heathrow Airport, during the last 13 years assisting them with their baggage make up plans, realizing capacity, solving complex challenges and enhancing efficiencies of their baggage flows and systems within all their terminals.
-This experience led us to work with other airports including Leeds Bradford, Hyderbrad, Birmingham, Bristol, Sydney, Saudi Arabia and Southend.
+This experience led us to work with other airports including Leeds Bradford, Hyderabad, Birmingham, Bristol, Sydney, Saudi Arabia and Southend.

-Enhancing efficiencies in baggage systems
+Enhancing efficiencies in Baggage Handling System

 One important project with Heathrow Airport was the London Olympics 2012 pop up terminal.
-We predicted the capacity and usage of the athletes in the run up to, and departing, the Games.
+We predicted the capacity and usage of the athletes in the run-up to and departing, the Games.
 As the departing athletes only had a two-day window after the extinguishing of the flame to get home, the airport had to be prepared to deal with 200 extra full tins of bags in the full glare of the media spotlight.